rebeccajohnson88/PPOL564_datascience1_fall22/mini_book/docs/sip_finalproject.md

 ## Logistics

 As described in the main section of the syllabus, you'll be split into assigned groups to work on sub-components of the project.
-We'll be working from the following common repo that you'll be added to, and have push/commit privileges for, when you're set up on GitHub.
+We'll be working from a common repo that you'll be added to, and have push/commit privileges for, when you're set up on GitHub.